4 practical ways to use SQL and Python together for modern data analysis

 4. Building interactive dashboards w/ Plotly

-1. Advanced data integration and ETL (Extract, Transform, Load): Combining SQL’s data extraction capabilities with Python’s transformation and loading functions allows for a seamless ETL process that can handle large volumes of data efficiently.
+1. Advanced data integration and ETL (Extract, Transform, Load) processes: Combining SQL’s data extraction capabilities with Python’s transformation and loading functions allows for a seamless ETL process that can handle large volumes of data efficiently.
 We’re going to use an example using a hybrid SQL and Python approach and Snowpark.

 2. Data-driven decision-making and A/B Testing: SQL can quickly retrieve experimental data, and Python can be used to perform statistical tests and visualize the results, helping teams make informed decisions faster.